SakibAhmedShuva/COCO-JSON-Annotation-Master/README.md

 ## 🙏 Acknowledgments

 - Inspired by the needs of the computer vision community
-- Built with Flask, docker, React, and html
+- Built with Flask, docker, React, and HTML5

 ## 🌐 Connect with Me